hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ![](assets/to-do-uncategorized-screenshots/no115.png)

+### Ethics and Code of conduct

+GitHub adopts a **"sharing first"** principle.
+In most cases, you can feel free to fork others project and drive the works within GitHub's eco-system.
+Even when the license is restrictive, you can still do so for study and research purpose, based on the commonly adopted **"fair use"** principle, under the condition that original authors are proper acknowledged.

+When you talk with people on GitHub, try to keep the message precise and concise.
+This is to save everyone's time.
+Besides, please refrain from irrelevant discussions or meaningless messages.
+[This article](https://www.pingwest.com/a/177413) from PingWest pointed out to some common mis-conducts on GitHub.

 ## Exercises and Challenges

+### Browse past student projects

 - [Data Projects Archive](https://github.com/data-projects-archive) is the archive for our student data projects from various related courses.
 Try to navigate those repositories (repo) and:
   - Find the presentation slides and final report (if available).
   - Find the code and data.
   - Check the commit history to roughly understand how the project evolves.
   - Challenge: before learning any programming or data analysis/ visualization skills, can you figure out the major steps of a data project by exploring Git?

+### Raise a question

+Go to the [issue tracker of this repo](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues) and create a new issue to ask for a question.

+### Participate in a discussion thread

+Find a meaningful discussion thread on issue tracker and join the discussion.
+Sometimes, students might share their solution if they find alternative ways than the ones given in our text book.
+Here is [one example thread](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/34).

+### Bonus: conduct a survey of related reading materials on GitHub

+Try out GitHub's search function.
+See if you can find other open courses, books, tutorials, sample codes, that are related with this course.
+Please note down your findings.
+A short description and information about difficulty/ relevance will help your future reference.

+### Bonus: fork - modify - Pull Request (PR)

+Following up the previous challenge, you may want to suggest new entries into our reading material list on [reading-materials.md](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/reading-materials.md#related-github-repos).
+Please operate in the following steps:

+- Fork the current repo
+- Modify the forked version (under your own name).
+You can do this all with in browser.
+Just enter the editor from GitHub website.
+- After you save (commit) the works, you can send a Pull Reequest (PR) to the current repo.
+Someone from our team will review the changes and merge/ close the PR.

 ## References and further reading